Danjb1/rsc-remastered/README.md

     Textures.rscd
     Tiles.rscd

-They are not included in this project, but they can easily be found [elsewhere](https://www.google.co.uk/#q=site:github.com+landscape.rscd).

-I believe these files contain the game data from *mudclient204*, extracted from the following cache files:
+It is my understanding that these files contain the game data from *mudclient204*, extracted from the following cache files:

     config85.jag
     entity24.jag